Temple of Philae: The Sacred Island Sanctuary of Isis

 The Birth House (Mammisi)

-To the right of the courtyard lies the Mammisi, or Birth House, where rituals surrounding the birth of Horus were celebrated.
-This small yet symbolic structure features charming carvings of divine nursing scenes, underlining Isis’s role as mother and protector of the pharaoh.
+To the right of the courtyard lies the Mammisi, or Birth House, where rituals celebrating the birth of Horus were conducted.
+This symbolic structure resembles traditional birth houses found at sites such as the Temple of Seti I.

 The Inner Temple of Isis